sanand0/til/llms.md

     - Generation: Error analysis, human labeling, LLM-as-judge
   - **What UI for evals?** Align to domain.
 Show progress.
 Support keyboard.
 Allow filter, cluster, search.
 Prioritize problematic traces.
 Keep it minimal.
 - 08 Jun 2025.
 [The Illusion of Thinking](https://machinelearning.apple.com/research/illusion-of-thinking) paper by Apple shows that reasoning scales only up to a point.
 Beyond a complexity threshold, models give up.
 This aligns with [what I saw crudely with mental math](https://sanand0.github.io/llmevals/emotion-prompts/).
 "Think step by step" helps, but only for medium complexity problems.
 - 07 Jun 2025.
 There's a very interesting [HN discussion](https://news.ycombinator.com/item?id=44159166) on the AI coding of [CloudFlare Workers OAuth Provider](https://github.com/cloudflare/workers-oauth-provider/commits/main/).
-My takeaways:
+My takeaways: #ai-coding
   - Write _very_ comprehensive specs.
   - Use LLM to create the specs.
   - Reviewing is a skill we need to develop.